Skip to main content

 Cyber Academy

-This is an internet safety series for kids age 7-10 developed by Trend Micro.
-Covering various important topics related to digital, information and media literacy, such as online privacy and misinformation, it is a very good resource for both parents and teachers.
-Each episode consists of a short animated video, a conversation guide to support
+Cyber Academy is an internet safety resource for parents and teachers developed by Trend Micro that covers topics related to digital, information and media literacy.
+Each episode consists of a short animated video, a conversation guide to support parents / teachers, a quiz and activity sheet to reinforce learning and takes about 15 min to complete.